shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/installing_app.md

 `tank.bat cache_apps`

-This will scan your configuration for apps, engines and frameworks and ensure that they are all downloaded.
+This will scan your configuration for apps, engines and frameworks and ensure that they are all downloaded." %}

 ## View the changes in Maya